Zag Bank Legal Stuff

 From time to time we may change or update these terms and conditions in accordance with applicable law and as noted in Zag Bank’s Terms and Conditions.
 You can review these terms and conditions anytime on our website zagbank.ca.
-If you have any questions regarding these terms and conditions, please get in touch with us anytime 24/7 at 1-844-ZAG-BANK (1-844-924-2265) and one of our Client Services Representatives will be happy to talk with you.
+If you have any questions regarding these terms and conditions, please get in touch with us from to 8AM-12AM ET, Monday to Sunday (times may vary on holidays) at 1-844-Zag-Bank (1-844-924-2265) and one of our Client Services Representatives will be happy to talk with you.

 Zag Bank Terms and Conditions

 When we use the terms “Zag”, “we”, “us” and “our” we are referring to Zag Bank.

 The words “you”, “your”, “client”, and “account holder” mean each person or client that opens an Account with Zag Bank.
 If you hold an Account or any other service jointly with another person then “you”, “your”, “client” and “account holder” mean each person who holds your Account.

 “Account” means any or all of the accounts you have with Zag Bank including but not limited to the Zag Savings, Zag Tax-Free Savings, Zag RRSP Savings, Zag GIC, Zag Tax-Free GIC and the Zag RRSP GIC accounts.